Symone95/decoratorutilities/README.md

     - [Mocking functions](#mocking-functions)

 ## Intro
-DecoratorUtilities is a library to user type guard utilities to check parameters and return type, allow function overloading and function mocking at runtime
+DecoratorUtilities is a python library to user type guard utilities to check parameters and return type, allow function overloading and function mocking at runtime